mongodb/docs/source/includes/fact-slow-oplog-log-message-footnote.rst

 entry> took <num>ms``.
 These slow oplog entries depend only on the slow operation threshold.
 They do not depend on the log levels (either at the system or component level), or the profiling level, or the slow operation sample rate.
 The profiler does not capture slow oplog entries.
+For more information, see :ref:`slow-oplog`.